TehamC/RT-VQA-UI/README.md

 ## Usage

-Here's how to use the RT-VQA UI:
+Here's how to use the RT-VQA UI (Consider that video fps is low due to long VQA inference times, for each frame >1s):

 ### 1. Select Video File